sspak9/jup/aws/README.md

 4) test out your model with slightly longer run of epochs.
 BTW, the AWS GPU instance does not provide the optimal GPU performance you would expect from a locally installed NVidia GPU on your desktop

+5) convert your model into SageMaker based model and run it !!!

 [See how to setup t2.micro instance](setup_micro.ipynb)